OG-Hunter/seditiontracker.github.io-/docs/_suspects/andrew-bennett.md

 courthouse:
 raid:
 perpwalk:
-quote: 'You better be ready chaos is coming and I will be in DC on 1/6/2021 fighting for my freedom!'
+quote: "You better be ready chaos is coming and I will be in DC on 1/6/2021 fighting for my freedom!"
 title: Andrew Bennett charged on January 26th, 2021
 description: Click for latest case details.
 Suspects innocent until proven guilty.
 author: seditiontrack